Thinking About Selling Your Home in 2026? Start Preparing Now

 5. Monitor the Market

 Between now and 2026, interest rates and home prices may shift.
 Keep an eye on local market updates, so when the time comes, you’re not caught off guard.
-Working with a realtor early can help you stay informed and know the best time to list.

 The Bottom Line